Quick Deposit Guide

 De-identification of sensitive data

 Ensure that your data does not contain identifying information about your research participants.
-This includes, for instance, personnel information about the respondents in a survey that could lead to the identification of an individual respondent.
-If your not sure if your data contains identifying information, please contact the ADA for guidance.
+This includes, for instance, personal information about the respondents in a survey that could lead to the identification of an individual respondent.

 For more information on the topic see: